Protected vegetation definitions

 - salt water couch and other wetland or waterway grasses and groundcovers

-To carry out any work on tidal vegetation you will need to apply for a permit from Queensland Primary Industries and Fisheries, phone 13 25 23.
+To carry out any work on tidal vegetation you will need to apply for a permit from the Department of Agriculture, Fisheries and Forestry, phone 13 25 23.

 Waterway corridors are shown on Planning Scheme Map 2 and as defined in Brisbane City Plan 2000.